creatingwinners/sample/readme.md

 After receiving the URL to this repository we would like you to:

-- send a screenshot of the admin environment as soons as possible
+- send a screenshot of the admin environment as soon as possible
 - send remarks within 4 hours with repsect to:
   - bugs
   - possible improvements